Stat184-Spring2025/Sec3_FP_JosephEasterday_QianhuiDai_/README.md

 Repo File Bunch 5: Final Report Files -
 1) Project Final Report PDF.pdf: Pdf file of the overall project report
 2) Project Final Report QMD.qmd: Qmd file of the R code that creates the overall project report
+3) PCIP.docx: Word document that records the Proper principles and guidelines used to plan, code, improve, and polish the repo

 ## Data Sources and Acknowledgements